- Accredited Investors

 - A loan agreement, or a lending agreement, is a formal contract between a lender and a borrower, which regulates the mutual obligations of each party.
 An agreement usually spells out all the loan details, such as the principal amount, interest rate, term, fees, payment terms, or the lender’s rights to collect payment in case of a default.
 On most P2P lending sites, you automatically enter a loan agreement every time you invest in a loan.

-- A loan originator, or a (loan) broker, in P2P lending refers to a lending company that issues loans to borrowers.
+A loan originator, or a (loan) broker, in P2P lending refers to a lending company that issues loans to borrowers.
 It acts as a fourth party in the indirect lending structure (the other three being the lender, the borrower and the platform).
 The loan originator focuses on acquiring and managing borrowers, while the platform directs its efforts into attracting and serving lenders.
-Explore in detail how loan origination works in our what is a loan originator explainer.

 - Loan-to-value (LTV)

 - Loan-to-value (LTV) is the ratio of a loan amount to the value of an asset pledged as collateral.
 Generally, LTV is used to evaluate how much collateral coverage a loan will have – the lower the LTV ratio, the higher the coverage, and thus, the lower the risk.
 For example, a real estate loan for €750,000 on a €1m property would mean an LTV ratio of 75%.
 The discrepancy between the loan amount and the asset value provides a cushion in case of default.
 Even if the asset value depreciates, the original value proves an overestimate, or additional costs of chasing the borrower occur, the lender should be able to recover (most of) the capital.
 Most real estate lending sites offer LTVs between 50% and 80%.